vassiliphilippov/erct-papers/docs/erct_specification.md

    - If the exam name or description indicates it is a widely recognised standardised test (e.g., "state-wide standardised achievement test," "national curriculum exam"), it meets the criterion.
 Quote the part that confirms its standardization.

 3. **Decision**
-   - Mark as "met" if the quoted duration is at least one full term.
-Mark as "not met" if the quoted duration is shorter than a term or not clearly stated.
+   - Mark as "met" if you found a quote confirming a known standardised exam.
+Mark as "not met" if you found a quote confirming a custom-made assessment.

 #### T - Term Duration